Over the Limit (2010)

-The 2010 Over the Limit was the inaugural Over the Limit professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on May 23, 2010, at the Joe Louis Arena in Detroit, Michigan.
+The 2010 Over the Limit was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the inaugural Over the Limit and took place on May 23, 2010, at the Joe Louis Arena in Detroit, Michigan, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 The name "Over the Limit" was a reference to its main event match being contested as an "I Quit" match.
-Over the Limit replaced WWE's previously annual May PPV, Judgment Day.

 Nine matches took place at the event, eight of which were broadcast live on pay-per-view.
 In the main event, which was the main match from Raw, John Cena faced Batista for the WWE Championship in an "I Quit" match, while Big Show versus World Heavyweight Champion Jack Swagger was the main match from SmackDown.
 Matches on the undercard included Randy Orton against Edge, CM Punk facing Rey Mysterio, and Drew McIntyre defending SmackDown's Intercontinental Championship against Kofi Kingston.
-Other championships defended at the event were Raw's WWE Divas Championship and the Unified WWE Tag Team Championship, which was available to both brands.
+Other championships defended at the event were Raw's Divas Championship and the Unified WWE Tag Team Championship, which was available to both brands.

-The event drew 197,000 pay-per-view buys, and was attended live by 11,000 people.
+The event replaced Judgment Day as the annual May PPV.
+It drew 197,000 pay-per-view buys and was attended live by 11,000 people.
 Reviews for the event were generally negative, with reviewers criticizing the endings of the matches, stoppages for blood, and predictable match results.
 Five wrestlers sustained legitimate injuries during the course of the show, being Batista, John Cena, CM Punk, Randy Orton, and Ted DiBiase.
+This was the only Over the Limit held before the original World Tag Team Championship was deactivated in August in favor of the WWE Tag Team Championship, which became available to both brands; since WrestleMania 25 in April 2009, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the only Over the Limit held before the original WWE Women's Championship was deactivated in September in favor of the WWE Divas Championship, which also became available to both brands.

 Production

 Background

-The event was held at the Joe Louis Arena in Detroit, Michigan.
+The inaugural Over the Limit was held at the Joe Louis Arena in Detroit, Michigan.

-World Wrestling Entertainment (WWE) had previously ran an annual May pay-per-view (PPV) titled Judgment Day.
-In 2010, WWE discontinued Judgment Day and replaced it with a new PPV titled Over the Limit.
+From 2000 to 2009, World Wrestling Entertainment (WWE) ran an annual professional wrestling pay-per-view (PPV) event every May titled Judgment Day.
+In 2010, WWE discontinued Judgment Day and replaced it with a new PPV event titled Over the Limit.
 The event was held on May 23, 2010, at the Joe Louis Arena in Detroit, Michigan and featured wrestlers from the Raw and SmackDown brands.
 Tickets went on sale on March 20.
 The name "Over the Limit" was a reference to its main event match being contested as an "I Quit" match.